strapi/documentation/README.md

 Additional official Strapi documentation websites cover different content:

 - Documentation for the older, unsupported version 3 of Strapi is hosted at [docs-v3.strapi.io](https://docs-v3.strapi.io).
 - Upcoming and/or experimental documentation is hosted at [docs-next.strapi.io](https://docs-next.strapi.io).
-It will soon start including in-progress documentation for Strapi v5.
+Starting autumn/winter 2023, this website will include in-progress documentation for Strapi v5.
 - Documentation for contributors, which include more in-depth and experimental content for developers who actively maintain and contribute to Strapi, is hosted at [contributor.strapi.io](https://contributor.strapi.io).
 This experimental documentation is maintained by Strapi engineers and any issue should be reported to the [`strapi/strapi`](https://github.com/strapi/strapi/issues/new/choose) repository.

 ## Contribution requirements